superorbital/argo-examples/README.md

 - [ArgoCD](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/)
 - [External Secrets Operator (ESO)](https://external-secrets.io/latest/introduction/getting-started/)

-External secrets operator can be synced as an Argo application.
+External secrets operator can be synced as an Argo application using [this ArgoCD Application](./external-secrets.yaml).

 Override the `external-secret.yaml` provided in this repository with your own external secrets implementation depending on [your secret provider](https://external-secrets.io/latest/provider/aws-secrets-manager/).